babymastodon/velo-drive/README.md

 ## Usage

-While viewing a TrainerRoad workout builder page, click the extension’s toolbar icon to download the corresponding `.zwo` file.
+While viewing a TrainerRoad/TrainerDay workout builder page, click the extension’s toolbar icon to download the corresponding `.zwo` file.
 The extension prints its generated XML to the browser console for reference and debugging.

 ## License